 It is believed that Nabataeans used this natural walkway to their advantage by using it as an entrance to the city.
 The narrow path ensured that the city couldn’t be invaded easily.

-The Treasury is the face of Petra.
-It is the first site you see on other side of Siq.
+The Petra Treasury is the face of Petra.
+It is the first site you see on the other side of Siq.
 Through a narrow corridor, a couple of rose-colored pillars makes the first appearance.
 And as you get close you find yourself standing in front of that whole façade.
 It is like a dream come true.
 Rose-colored soft sandstone structure is carved like a Greco-Roman temple.
 However, this is just a façade.
 Local Bedouins thought there must be a treasure hidden behind such nicely carved façade so they started calling it treasury.
 In reality, it is a tomb of an important Nabataean King.
-So are most other carved facades in Petra.
-At treasury, you can go close to it and see the graves below.
+So are most other carved facades.
+At Petra Treasury, you can go close to it and see the graves below.